Physical Therapist Assistant Resume Examples

 - •Include Applicable Soft Skills: Highlight important interpersonal skills such as communication, empathy, and teamwork, which are essential in patient care.

-- •Emphasize Continuing Education: Show your commitment to the field by listing any workshops or courses you've attended to keep your skills updated.
+- •Emphasize Continuing Education: Show your commitment to the field by listing APTA Advanced Proficiency Pathway credits, specialty SIG membership, and CEU workshops attended.

-- •Lead with a Strong Summary Statement: Start your resume with a compelling summary that outlines your experience and objectives clearly.
+- •Lead with a Strong Summary Statement: Open with a 2-3 sentence branded summary that names your specialty, years of experience, and one standout metric.

 Physical Therapist Assistant Resume FAQ